March 8, 2018 |0 min read |Veterinarian Reviewed

 Feline idiopathic cystitis (also known as FIC or feline interstitial cystitis) is a type of urinary tract disease.
 FIC is caused by the presence of inflammation, but veterinarians are not entirely sure what causes the inflammation or subsequent problems.

-Many vets believe it’s a condition caused by stress, but it’s difficult to measure and test for stress in cats.
+Many vets believe it’s a condition caused by stress, but it’s difficult to measure and test for cat stress.
 If bacterial infections, viral infections, and other diseases have been ruled out, your vet may diagnose your cat with FIC.

 Signs & Symptoms